domvm/domvm/README.md

 ---
 ### Event Listeners

-**Basic** listeners are defined by plain functions, and receive only the event as an argument (the same as vanilla DOM).
+**Basic** listeners are bound directly and are defined by plain functions.
+Like vanilla DOM, they receive only the event as an argument.
 If you need high performance such as `mousemove`, `drag`, `scroll` or other events, use basic listeners.

 ```js
 function filter(e) {